 Creating and integrating textures involves relatively significant changes and new classes to be added to the game engine.
 The following overview contextualizes and describes the reasons for the changes:

-TextureVS.glsl and TextureFS.glsl: These are new files created to define GLSL shaders for supporting drawing with uv coordinates.
+texture_vs.glsl and texture_fs.glsl: These are new files created to define GLSL shaders for supporting drawing with uv coordinates.
 Recall that the GLSL shaders must be loaded into WebGL and compiled during the initialization of the game engine.

-Engine_VertexBuffer.js: This file is modified to create a corresponding uv coordinate buffer to define the texture coordinate for the vertices of the unit square.
+engine/vertex_buffer.js: This file is modified to create a corresponding uv coordinate buffer to define the texture coordinate for the vertices of the unit square.

-TextureShader.js: This is a new file that defines TextureShader as a subclass of SimpleShader to interface the game engine to the corresponding GLSL shaders (TextureVS and TextureFS).
+texture_shader.js: This is a new file that defines TextureShader as a subclass of SimpleShader to interface the game engine to the corresponding GLSL shaders (TextureVS and TextureFS).

 Engine_DefaultResources.js: This is a new file that defines a core engine component to facilitate the sharing of systemwide resources.
 In this case, it’s to facilitate the sharing of both SimpleShader and TextureShader by the corresponding Renderable objects.

-Renderable.js: This file is modified to facilitate Renderable serving as the base class to all future types of Renderable objects and to share the Shader resource provided by gEngine_DefaultResources.
+renderable.js: This file is modified to facilitate Renderable serving as the base class to all future types of Renderable objects and to share the Shader resource provided by gEngine_DefaultResources.

-TextureRenderable.js: This is a new file that defines RenderableTexture as a subclass of Renderable to facilitate the creation, manipulation, and drawing of multiple instances of textured objects.
+texture_renderable.js: This is a new file that defines TextureRenderable as a subclass of Renderable to facilitate the creation, manipulation, and drawing of multiple instances of textured objects.

 Engine_Core.js: This file is modified to configure WebGL to support drawing with a texture map.